Sreeya22/Speed-Type/README.md

 ## Code Structure

-Slider Animation: Displays "Speed Typing App" as a scrolling text on top of the app.
+Slider Animation: Displays "Speed Typing App" as a scrolling text on top of the app.<br/>
-Timer Function: Handles the countdown timer, displaying time left and ending the game when time runs out.
+Timer Function: Handles the countdown timer, displaying time left and ending the game when time runs out.<br/>
-Game Logic: Checks typed words for correctness, updates scores, and displays a new word for each correct or missed entry.
+Game Logic: Checks typed words for correctness, updates scores, and displays a new word for each correct or missed entry.<br/>

 ## Requirements
 1. Python 3.x